A stylish, atmospheric detective story with shades of the Gothic – from the author of the award-winning cult classic The Cutting Room

 “Superbly drawn and exquisitely written, the story moves at an exceptional pace: this is modern Glasgow at its most compelling with a contradictory”

-Louise Welsh is an award-winning author of eight novels.
+Louise Welsh is an award-winning author of nine novels.
 The Cutting Room, her debut novel, won the Crime Writers’ Association John Creasey (New Blood) Dagger Award and the Saltire First Book of The Year Award.
 In 2018, she was named the Most Inspiring Saltire First Book Award winner by public vote.
 She is Professor of Creative Writing at the University of Glasgow.